Hjaltesorgenfrei/Vulkanologi/README.md

     - <https://zeux.io/2020/02/27/writing-an-efficient-vulkan-renderer/>
     - <https://github.com/KhronosGroup/Vulkan-Samples/tree/master/samples/performance/command_buffer_usage>
     - <https://vkguide.dev/docs/extra-chapter/multithreading/>
-  - These secondary command buffers could be recorded in parellel in systems.
+  - These secondary command buffers could be recorded in parallel in systems.
 - [ ] Stop blocking when uploading textures, there is currently a wait on idle which is unnecessary.
   - Should probably also use the transfer queue.
   - Usage of transfer queue is only possible for some commands.